edmunds/shadowreader/docs/local_parser.md

 Now run the local parser, `parser.py` via the terminal.
 The RegEx capturing group for the timestamp field *must* be named `timestamp` in the RegEx provided.
+There must be a RegEx capturing group named `url` which captures the url of the logged event.
+The RegEx must be in the [Python format](https://docs.python.org/3/howto/regex.html).
 ```
 :param file: Name of log file to parse.
 :param app: Name of the application for the logs.